Program TypeMajor, Minor

 Donald J. Bungum, PhD

-Chair of Philosophy Program, Assistant Professor of Philosophy, Assistant Professor of Catholic Studies
+Director of Philosophy Program, Associate Professor of Philosophy, Associate Professor of Catholic Studies

 Daniel John Sportiello, PhD